HorvathLab/NGS/RNA2DNAlign/docs/Installation.md

    We refer to the Python binary as `python` below, please substitute whatever path and version numbers are required to run Python 2.7 on your system.
-We recommend the Enthought Python Distribution (EPD) which pre-installs all by the pysam third-party dependencies needed by RNA2DNAlign.
+We recommend the Enthought Python Distribution (EPD) which pre-installs all but the pysam third-party dependencies needed by RNA2DNAlign.

 3. Ensure the necessary third-party Python modules are installed. pysam version >= 0.8.1 is required.